Lipstick Building: 2000s

 Although the majority of the space was already under long-term lease to Latham & Watkins, the new owners expressed confidence that the remaining space, which was occupied by a variety of small tenants, could be rented out at high rates.
 About 42 percent of the building's space was to become available for lease through 2013.
 Metropolitan refinanced the building in July 2008 with a bridge loan from Goldman Sachs.
 At the time, the building was 97 percent occupied, with only 13800 ft2 of vacant space available.
 Around two-thirds of the building was occupied by just one tenant, Latham & Watkins.
 Bernard L. Madoff Investment Securities, which occupied three stories, folded in 2008 after its chairman Bernie Madoff was found to have operated a $65 billion Ponzi scheme.
 Afterward, the Federal Bureau of Investigation took over part of Madoff's space while it was investigating charges of fraud against Madoff.
 Brokers expressed concerns that the building's connection with Madoff would drive away tenants.
-Rental income at 885 Third Avenue declined in subsequent years, partly as a result of the Madoff scandal, but also because of increased vacancy rates caused by the financial crisis of 2007–2008.
+Rental income at 885 Third Avenue declined in subsequent years, partly as a result of the Madoff scandal, but also because of increased vacancy rates due to the 2008 financial crisis.
 Wolfgang's Steakhouse took over Vong's former space in the building in late 2009.